jbrneto/ai-casestudy/README.md

 - Portuguese-to-English translation with Self-attention [transformer.ipynb](transformer.ipynb)
 - Material porosity prediction using its [reflectancespectrum.ipynb](reflectancespectrum.ipynb)
 - Using QLoRA (Quantization and LoRA) to [finetunellama.ipynb](finetunellama.ipynb) LLM model
+- House price range classification using a [multiinputmodel.ipynb](multiinputmodel.ipynb)

 <!--word2vec not finished-->